DIKU-PCS/pcstools/docs/source/index.rst

 The primary location for this documentation is at pcstools.readthedocs.io_.

-See our https://github.com/DIKU-PCS/pcstools for more information.
+See https://github.com/DIKU-PCS/pcstools for more information.

 .. _pcstools.readthedocs.io: https://pcstools.readthedocs.io